alvarogarcia7/blog_source/source/_posts/draft_mob-programming-kata-string-calculator.md

 [Mob programming][mob-programming] is such an eye opening practice.
 It forces you to reconsider your previous dogma and to understand the others' positions.
 Wikipedia reads "early use of phrase [...] was made in 'Extreme Programming Perspectives'" but this practice is practiced by some, such as [Carlos Blé][carlosble], [Sandro Mancuso][mancuso] among others; also at the Software Craftsmanship Barcelona 2013 and [2014][scbcn2014] and the [SoCra Canaries 2015][socracan]

+## One goal

+Our goal for this session was to practice TDD and baby steps, so the team can improve its ability on these skills.

+In any case, my objective for the katas (or deliberate practice) is not to get there as fast as we can but to improve our automated routines.
+This can affect our daily performance, as it becomes natural.
+It is not about the getting to the destination but enjoying the path along the way.
+In this manner, you are not so hurried up about a slow train but enjoy the views across the window.

+It was good that QA people in the team came to the session.
+He even participated with some tips / implementations during the refactors.
+Always fruitful to discuss (and learn) mixed skills (QA / dev) from the other side of the wall

+## Conclusion

+I still haven't mastered the recipe (algorithm) for knowing when it is a scaffold and when it's time to refactor using "replace algorithm".
+For know, I just use the three (3) rule and a bit of gut feeling on the side.
+The bad thing is that this can not be easily taught to someone else.
+Just learnt by osmosis and practice.

 [^1]: matching none of the styles explained in [here][kata-styles]
 [^2]: This is a very good beginner's kata, created by [Roy Osherove][osherove].
 Can be found [here][string-calculator]
 [^3]: There are some for [IntelliJ IDEA][intellij-live-templates], [Eclipse][eclipse-live-templates] too